Waste Classification - Newcastle

 Waste Sampling & Site Assessment

-We begin with a site-specific inspection and sampling plan based on your site conditions, material type, and project goals.
-Whether your waste is freshly excavated, in-situ, or stored in stockpiles, we design a compliant sampling strategy aligned with NSW EPA requirements — including the correct number of samples and collection methods.
+We begin with a tailored site inspection and sampling plan, designed specifically for your site conditions, waste type, and project scope.
+Whether the waste is in-situ, excavated, or stockpiled, we determine the appropriate number of samples and collection methods to meet NSW EPA Waste Classification Guidelines.

 • Total petroleum hydrocarbons (TPH)